-Just as we put together a basket of Advent book which serves as a sort of Advent calendar, so too we have a Lent basket of books.
+Just as we put together a basket of Advent book which serves as a sort of Advent calendar, so too we have a basket of Lent and Easter books.
 I haven’t been able to find quite enough books to provide us with one a day for our bedtime reading throughout Lent, so we did add some more secular books to round it out.

 Another option is to fill in with Bible stories on the days that you don’t have something specifically Lenten in theme.
-Whatever your decide to do, this list of Lent and Easter Book Recommendations for Kids is one that has been curated over many years of use both in our home and in my classroom when I was a Catholic school teacher.
+Whatever you decide to do, this list of Lent and Easter Books for Kids is one that has been curated over many years of use both in our home and in my classroom when I was a Catholic school teacher.